Secretary of State

 Michigan law authorizes the Department of State to reexamine a driver when there is reason to believe the driver may be unable to operate a motor vehicle safely.
 The Department relies on information from law enforcement, medical personnel, Secretary of State branch staff, and concerned citizens, including family members, to identify unsafe drivers.

-The Department of State provides a form, called a Request for Driver Evaluation (OC-88), that can be completed and submitted to the Traffic Safety Division to request a review of an individual's driving skills.
+The Department of State provides a form, called a Request for Driver Evaluation (DA-88), that can be completed and submitted to the Driver Assessment Section to request a review of an individual's driving skills.
 This form is available at your local Secretary of State branch office or by clicking on the link at the bottom of this page.
-The OC-88 form will ask you for information about the driver and the incident or pattern of behavior that justifies an evaluation.
+The DA-88 form will ask you for information about the driver and the incident or pattern of behavior that justifies an evaluation.
 You will also be required to include your name, address, telephone number and signature.
 This information will remain confidential to the extent permitted by law.

 You may also write a letter to the Department of State at the following address:

 P.O.
 Box 30810